 Physical and occupational therapy are two of the most effective treatments for acquired brain injury.

-Physical therapy works to rebuild physical strength, coordination, and flexibility after ABI.
+Physical therapy works to rebuild physical strength, coordination, balance, and flexibility after ABI.
 It also increases cerebral blood flow, giving your brain the nutrients it needs to function and heal.

 - Getting dressed